Polyneue/behance-api/docs/API.md

 #### opts
 Type: `Object`
-To see a list of options, see [Collections Endpoint](https://www.behance.net/dev/api/endpoints/5)
+For a list of options, see [Collections Endpoint](https://www.behance.net/dev/api/endpoints/5)

+---

 ### Collection Endpoints
 All collection related functions require a collection `id`